rahul-verma/swayam/docs/README.md

 An Injectable is:
 - a named object that has a well defined purpose in a sequence of steps.
-- dicoverable using <InjectableType>.<InjectableName> syntax.
-For definition file based injectable it is <InjectableType>.file.<InjectableName>.
+- discoverable using <InjectableType>.<InjectableName> syntax.
-- has an input-output structure protocol.
+- has an input-output protocol based on templates.
 A part of the protocol could be pre-defined by Swayam for certain injectables.
 - The callables encapsulated with injectables need to take only keyword arguments as determined by the input structure.
 In addition, they take a "invoker" argument.
 This caller object is passed from Swayam's execution flow.
 WIP.
-- The input to the callable as well as the output from the called is always as simple Python objects rather than the Structure objects themselves.
+- The input to the callable as well as the output from the called is always as simple Python objects rather than the Template objects themselves.
 Think of them as Validation pass-throughs.

-### Structure
+### Template

 - Used to define the input-output protocol in Injectables.
 - Various built-in structures are available.
-- Can be defined in a project in /lib/inject/structure.py (or a structure package)
+- Can be defined in a project in /lib/inject/template.py (or a template package)

-### Tool
+### Action
-- Used to define the Tools to be used as an input to an LLM that supports tool calling.
+- Used to define the Actions to be used as an input to an LLM that supports tool calling.
-- always define input/output structure on a tool basis.
+- always define input/output template on an action basis.
 - allow_none_output tweaks the default where the encapsulated callable is allowed to return None.

-### Generator
+### Driver

-- Used to define a specific kind of injectable which when iterated over produces structures of the same kind.
+- Used to define a specific kind of injectable which when iterated over produces template objects of the same kind.
 - Typical usage: Looping.
-- always define input/output structure on a generator basis.
+- always define input/output template on a driver basis.
 - allow_none_output tweaks the default where the encapsulated callable is allowed to return None.
-- Input structure can be empty.
+- Input template can be empty.

-### Condition
+### Cue

-- Used to define a specific kind of injectable which always returns a **Structure.BoolValue**.
+- Used to define a specific kind of injectable which always returns a **Template.BoolValue**.
 - Typical usage: Checking a condition for decision making.
-- always define input structure on a generator basis.
+- always define input template on a Cue basis.
-- Input structure can be empty.
+- Input template can be empty.

 ### Snippet

-- You can define a snippet as a definition file (text or dict) directly under /snippet or any sub-directory. **Snippet.file[.path.to.snippet].<Name>**.
+- You can define a snippet as a YAML file (text or dict) directly under /snippet or any sub-directory. **Snippet.file[.path.to.snippet].<Name>**.

-### Parser
-- Two types of parsers: Text and Json
-- TextParser created using Parser.text: the callable gets text input.
-Default input_structure is Structure.TextContent.
-Allowed structures should inherit from its data model.
-Default output structure is Structure.StringValues.
-Allow none is false by default
-- JsonParser created using Parser.json: the callable gets loaded Python object from a JSON string.
-Default input_structure is Structure.JsonContent.
-Allowed structures should inherit from its data model.
-Allow none is false by default.
-Has an additional provision for validating the input content using content_structure attribute.

-Note that JPathExtractor uses the approach of partial functions, because at the time of creating an object of this, content_structure or output_structure is an unknown.

-### Resource
+### Prop

-Resource is based on 2-yield statement based callable (or a custom callable which will be called twice) - once for setup and once for teardown.
+Prop is based on 2-yield statement based callable (or a custom callable which will be called twice) - once for setup and once for teardown.

-Takes the input structure as an argument based on a resource basis.
+Takes the input template as an argument based on a Prop basis.

-Output structure for both the calls needs to be a Structure.Result object.
+Output template for both the calls needs to be a Template.Result object.

 ### Model /llm